 If using a third-party over in-house delivery, or in addition to it, is something that appeals to you, then you need to know how to maximize the benefits of third-party delivery.
 A big part of this is properly evaluating every third-party delivery option and then tracking the orders from each source.

-With careful tracking, you’re able to see sales coming from each source, so you can determine if the service is worth the money that you’re paying them every month.
-Here’s a guide to help you figure out whether you should go with third-party or in-house delivery
+With careful tracking, you’re able to see sales coming from each 3rd-party service, so you can determine if they are worth the money you’re paying them every month.
+Here’s an article to help you figure out whether you should go with third-party or in-house delivery.

 When using in-house delivery, the responsibility of overseeing drivers falls on your shoulders.

 The first major hurdle you’ll face is finding the right people to hire for a driver position.
-A good interview process can be very effective in weeding out the individuals who are not suited as a delivery driver.
+A good interview process can be very effective in weeding out individuals who are not suited to a delivery driver job.

 Once they’re hired, you need to add the driver to your POS system so that you can easily schedule them and include them in various reports.

 You should also put some thought into how you can attract the right drivers and make them more likely to remain at the company for more than a few weeks or months.
 This is one of the major delivery problems that plague the pizza industry, with some restaurants having a delivery driver turnover rate of up to 220%.

 Some of the most effective methods of limiting your driver turnover include: